-- 10. When urine stops flowing, slowly rotate the catheter through the bag between your fingers while withdrawing the catheter.
+- 12. When urine stops flowing, slowly rotate the catheter through the bag between your fingers while withdrawing the catheter.
 If urine starts to flow again when withdrawing the catheter, stop each time it flows and let the urine drain.
-Then continue to slowly withdraw the catheter until the bladder is empty, and the catheter is removed.
-If your son is uncircumcised, make sure you bring the foreskin back over the glans penis when you are finished. - 11.
+Continue to slowly withdraw the catheter until the bladder is empty and the catheter is removed.
+If you are uncircumcised, make sure you bring the foreskin back over the glans penis when you are finished. - 13.
 To empty the bag, hold it upright and put your thumb in the hole provided at the top of the bag (shown right).
 Grasp the tab and tear downwards at the perforation located above "To Empty Tear Here".
 Pour out the urine through the opening into the toilet.
 Dispose of the bag properly.

-Your Child's Sterile Intermittent Catheterization Specifications:
+Your Sterile Self-Intermittent Catheterization Specifications: